Water Fast Coaching and Articles

 Refeeding:

-If you return too quickly to a normal diet, you risk encountering both digestive problems as well as ‘refeeding syndrome‘.
+If you return too quickly to a normal diet, you risk encountering both digestive problems as well as ‘refeeding syndrome’.
 This is a potentially fatal complication caused by the change from ketosis back to your everyday metabolism.
-After an extended fast, the body cannot be rushed in this process.
+If you have any doubts, I offer a downloadable 86-page PDF which covers refeeding for any length of fast.

 Related articles: